CSA-OCP-GER/aad-identity-for-developers/challenge-4-oauth2-code-grant.md

 - How to authenticate an user and start an OAuth2 code grant flow
 - How to use an authorization code to acquire an access token to call the Microsoft Graph API

+The Code Grant Flow is the most secure option accessing resources on behalf of an user.
+However, this flow requires our application to have a server backend.
+It is not suited for web apps that run 100% in the browser and do not have a backend.
+TODO: Explain more and verify.

 ## Create an AAD application

 Before you can authenticate an user and acquire an access token for `microsoft.graph.com` you have to register an application in your Azure AD tenant.

+This time we'll also set a password for the application.
+This is used during communication between your applications backend to the Graph API, but more on that later.

 TODO: Missing instructions for generating passwords, etc.

 You can either use the PowerShell Module Az or Azure CLI.